yourlabs/djWebdApp/README.rst

 * blockchain writer
 * blockchain data normalization
 * metamask authentication backend
-* multiple blockchain support
+* multiple blockchain support (tezos & ethereum so far)
+* inter-blockchain contract synchronisation

 In addition to these features, djWebdApp differenciates itself from indexers like dipdup because it is extensible: it's just a module you add to your Django project like any other Django App, in which you can add models, endpoints, and have an admin interface for free, and so on, benefiting from the `vast Django ecosystem of apps <https://djangopackages.org/>`_.

-Currently, djwebdapp supports Tezos, new blockchain providers will be implemented along the way.

 Getting started
 ===============